Student Delegate Conference Prizes

 Before completing the form below and uploading your paper, please read the following information carefully, to ensure you have complied with the requirements.
 Please also refer to the notes at the top of the application form regarding the content of the document to be uploaded.

 This is an annual prize to be awarded at the National Conference in accordance with the following Guidelines:

-1. Prize for a Student Delegate at a National Conference of the MSA ('the Prize')
+1. Prizes for a Student Delegate at a National Conference of the MSA

-1.1.1 Where funds are available, a cash prize of $500 may be awarded on an annual basis to the best piece of scholarly work presented by a Student Member at the National Conference for that year.
-This prize recognises excellence in the research endeavour of a Student Member of the society presenting a scholarly work at a National Conference.
-The successful submission and its presentation will exhibit an academic merit and standard that distinguishes it from other submissions by Student Members at the National Conference.
-This prize does not favour any field or approach, but it should recognise original contributions within a field situated within the general purview of musicological research.
+1.1.1 Where funds are available, up to three cash prizes may be awarded on an annual basis to recognise the best scholarly work presented by Student Members at the National Conference for that year.
+These prizes recognise excellence in the research endeavour of Student Members of the society presenting scholarly work at a National Conference.
+The successful submissions and their presentation will exhibit an academic merit and standard that distinguishes them from other submissions by Student Members at the National Conference.
+The prizes do not favour any field or approach, but should recognise original contributions within a field situated within the general purview of musicological research.

 1.1.2 The Prizes shall be entitled: '1st/2nd/3rd Prize for a Student Delegate at the [insert appropriate Year] National Conference of the MSA'.

-1.1.3 It is recommended that the recipients of these Prizes be listed perpetually in publications of the MSA, for instance the Annotated Membership List and/or MSA website.
+1.1.3 It is recommended that the recipients of these Prizes be listed perpetually in publications of the MSA, for instance the Newsletter and the MSA website.